mahdiahmadi2772/test-repository/README.md

 # gym-indexpage

-This template should help get you started developing with Vue 3 in Vite and tailwind and pinia .
+This template should help get you started developing with Vue 3 in Vite and tailwind and pinia and api .

 ## Recommended IDE Setup